Brianalmeida/docs/content/rancher/v2.6/en/admin-settings/authentication/okta/_index.md

 ## Prerequisites

 In Okta, create a SAML Application with the settings below.
-See the [Okta documentation](https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta) for help.
+See the [Okta documentation](https://developer.okta.com/standards/SAML/setting_up_a_saml_application_in_okta) or follow along with our step-by-step guide on [YouTube](https://www.youtube.com/watch?v=Kqn3YHyIBdk) for help.

 Setting | Value
 ------------|------------